Tolkata99/Tolkata99/README.md

 - 👋 Hi, I’m @AnatoliMihaylov
 - 👀 I’m interested in fishing
-- 🌱 I’m currently learning in SoftUni
+- 🌱 I’m currently learning in SoftUni and SoftwareAcademy
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me...
+- 📫 How to reach me: anatoligithub@gmail.com

 <!---
 Tolkata99/Tolkata99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.